We know the value of a high-quality early childhood education because we see it impact the lives of children and families every day.

 Only 41% of Hispanic children in Minneapolis are ready for kindergarten when they get there.
 This number is even more discouraging when the focus is narrowed to Spanish-speakers (only 36% are kindergarten-ready).

 41% of Minneapolis Hispanic children also live in poverty.
 Poverty has its own host of linked repercussions, including obesity, food insecurity, and toxic stress — all of which affect a child’s ability to succeed in school.

-Joyce approaches these with a simple perspective: to give children their best opportunities, we don’t just enroll preschoolers, but work in partnership with families.
-At-home circumstances affect in-school success, so classroom time isn’t enough on its own: we emphasize empowering, educating, and involving our families.
-We are proud that 100% of our graduates last year were ready for kindergarten — whatever language they spoke, or background they came from.
+Joyce approaches these statistics with a simple perspective: to give children their best opportunities, we don’t just enroll preschoolers, but we work in partnership with families.
+At-home circumstances affect in-school success, so classroom time isn’t enough on its own; we emphasize empowering, educating, and involving our families.
+We are proud that 100% of our graduates last year were ready for kindergarten — whatever language they spoke, whichever background they came from.

 Joyce addresses this gap by providing literacy programming that focuses on the whole family, encouraging families to read at home in both languages and providing literacy-focused activities that parents and children can engage in together.

 While preschool of any kind makes a difference for children, it is high-quality programs that make the biggest difference.
 If all programs were high-quality, U.S. preschool education could be 10 times more effective in closing the achievement gap.

 Joyce is accredited by the National Association for the Education of Young Children.
 Only 1 in every 4 preschool programs in Minnesota are NAEYC accredited; the process subjects the program to intense levels of scrutiny, and ensures we follow the highest standards for best practices in our field.
 Joyce values the quality of its program as paramount, and invests in the continued professional development of its teachers.